tonimg/Course/02 Semana/Readme 19.04.md

 ### Block Elements and Inline Elements

--   Block elements (we can't change the dimensions, salto linea):
+-   Block elements (we do not can change the dimensions, y empuja al resto hacia abajo "natural flow"):
     +   Section
     +   Article
     +   Figure